mikeslemmer/monitoring/MINI_WRITEUP.md

 python ./face.py [input file] [output file].mp4

+Note:

+The code assumes that the opencv git repo (git@github.com:opencv/opencv.git) is checked out at the same level as this repo.
+This is because it uses xml files found in that other repo.

 Thoughts:

 * It seems possible detection and/or speed could be improved because you generally know where the face is in the video (at the right edge).